adamschonewille/phys408OpticalCavity/LabNotebook.md

 | 22.7 $\pm$ 0.1| 29.7 $\pm$ 0.2| 2.74 $\pm$ 0.22|1350 $\pm$ 10.9|3.69 $\pm$ 0.30| 0.0856 $\pm$ 0.0069|
 | 22.7 $\pm$ 0.1|  9.7 $\pm$ 0.2| 2.495 $\pm$ 0.135|440 $\pm$ 9.3|1.1 $\pm$ 0.06|0.288 $\pm$ 0.0167|

 We find that the piezo calibration is a a function of the peak to peak driving voltages.
 This is likely due to some sort of non-linear response in the controller piezo stack.
 Ideally, this calibration would be constant and independent of all variables that may change in the experiment.
 In general, we find that the calibration is significantly lower than Thor Labs specification.
 For low voltages however, we get values close to or at least on the order of the calibration value.
-This leads us to belive that
+This leads us to believe that specification is probably given for a driving voltage around 0V.

 ## Day 3 2018 02 27